suzumakes/grunt-bootstrap-boilerplate/README.md

 ###Initial Setup

-Clone or Fork this repo!

-####Install Grunt
+Install the Grunt Command Line Interface.

-We'll use npm to install Grunt.
+    npm install -g grunt-cli

 The package.json file specifies the dependencies we'll need here.
 So we need to install them.
-If you haven't, install the Grunt Command Line Interface.

-    npm install -g grunt-cli

-Now Grunt's CLI is available to all of your projects, and we need to install the dependencies needed for this specific project locally, i.e. _in this project folder_.

     npm install

-If you encounter an error, make sure npm is updated!
+If you encounter any errors, make sure to check [npm's Issues](https://github.com/npm/npm/issues)

-    cd ~
-    npm update -g

-####Install Bower
+Install Bower globally.

-The bower.json file specifies the assets we're using here.
-If you haven't, install Bower.

     npm install -g bower

-Now we need to install the dependencies needed for this specific project.
+Now we need to install the dependencies listed in the bower.json file.

     bower install